 I went to dinner with a group of friends a while back—some I knew well and some only in passing.
 I intentionally sat next to a woman I didn’t know so we could get to know each other better.
 We chit chatted the usual getting to know you talk and got around to what each of us did.
 When I told her that I headed up a nonprofit that provided education for infertility and adoption, her interest picked up because both her sister and cousin had struggled with conceiving.
 As often happens with any discussion of infertility (with me at least) the topic turned to the finances.
 (My poor family and friends suffer through my personal mission of educating the world about what I perceive as the unfair financial burden of infertility.)
-I mentioned that insurance seldom covers infertility treatment.
+I mentioned that insurance seldom covers fertility treatment.
 She responded: “Well, to be honest, I’m not sure insurance should cover infertility.
 After all, it’s a lifestyle choice that these women made.”
-She hastened to add, probably when seeing my jaw hit the floor, that she wasn’t trying to be uncaring and that she really felt for her sister and cousin.
+She hastened to add, probably when seeing my jaw hit the floor, that she wasn’t trying to be uncaring, and that she really felt for her sister and cousin.
 Her perception of infertility, which is shared by far too many, is that infertility is the logical consequence of being the stereotypical over-35 career woman who married late.
-Not wanting to get into a drawn out discussion of the causes, both medical and social, of infertility, I simply shared that infertility could affect women at any age, and then moved the discussion to our mutual love of arugula.
+Not wanting to get into a drawn out discussion of the causes of infertility, both medical and social, I simply shared that infertility could affect women at any age, and then moved the discussion to our mutual love of arugula.
 Her words stayed with me, however, long after that evening.

 This woman is neither ignorant nor callous, but she is misinformed, at least partly.
 As with any persistent myth, there is an element of truth.
 Age is by far the #1 risk factor for infertility.
 Some of us who rail against the financial injustice of infertility often try to down play this fact, but it remains the unfortunate truth.
 But it is only part of the truth.